Wafer (electronics): Formation

 nearly defect-free single crystalline material, with a purity of 99.9999999% (9N) or higher.

 One process for forming crystalline wafers is known as the Czochralski method, invented by Polish chemist Jan Czochralski.
 In this process, a cylindrical ingot of high purity monocrystalline semiconductor, such as silicon or germanium, called a boule, is formed by pulling a seed crystal from a melt.
 Donor impurity atoms, such as boron or phosphorus in the case of silicon, can be added to the molten intrinsic material in precise amounts in order to dope the crystal, thus changing it into an extrinsic semiconductor of n-type or p-type.

 The boule is then sliced with a wafer saw (a type of wire saw), machined to improve flatness, chemically etched to remove crystal damage from machining steps and finally polished to form wafers.
 The size of wafers for photovoltaics is 100–200 mm square and the thickness is 100–500 μm.
 Electronics use wafer sizes from 100 to 450 mm diameter.
 The largest wafers made have a diameter of 450 mm, but are not yet in general use.

 Cleaning, texturing and etching

 Wafers are cleaned with weak acids to remove unwanted particles.
 There are several standard cleaning procedures to make sure the surface of a silicon wafer contains no contamination.
-One of the most effective methods is RCA clean.
+One of the most effective methods is the RCA clean.

 When used for solar cells, the wafers are textured to create a rough surface to increase surface area and so their efficiency.
 The generated PSG (phosphosilicate glass) is removed from the edge of the wafer in the etching.